Tory Lanez Sentenced To 10 Years For Megan Thee Stallion Shooting

 Gascón continued, “Women, especially Black women, are afraid to report crimes like assault because they are too often not believed.
 I commend Megan Pete for her incredible bravery and vulnerability as she underwent months of probing investigation and court appearances where she had to relive her trauma, and the public scrutiny that followed.
 This case highlighted the numerous ways that our society must do better for women.”

 Listening to Black women should not be conditional, relative, or tied to any status level.
-Unfortunately, violence, abuse, and discrimination against Black women daily.
-But not all Black women have a voice, access, or financial means to fight back.
+Unfortunately, violence, abuse and discrimination against Black women occur daily.
+But not all Black women have a voice, access or financial means to fight back.

 We applaud Megan for holding to her convictions and seeing the case through.
-That is real “hot girl-ish.”
+That is real hot girl s–t.

 DON’T MISS…